History (see directly below) | More Manchester

 in the East by Money magazine.

-Wireless Arena, which hosts family events, concerts, expos,
+state, with 10,000 seats, and hosts family events, concerts, expos,

 ice shows, and is home to the Manchester